Reclaim payday & other short-term bad credit loans

 - The lender didn't make clear to you how much it would cost you in total to repay the loan.
 You should have been given an example of the price for each £100 borrowed, including fees and charges.

 - You weren't given full or accurate information about how and when to pay back your loan.
-The lender didn't tell you how continuous payment authorities (CPAs) work.
-They are often used by loan providers as a way to take recurring payments via a debit card, or sometimes a credit card.
+For example, the lender didn't tell you how continuous payment authorities (CPAs) work.
+CPAs are often used by loan providers as a way to take recurring payments via a debit card, or sometimes a credit card.

-- The lender didn't tell you that your type loan should not be used for long-term borrowing or if you're in financial difficulty.
-There should have been adequate warnings about loan best practises.
+- The lender didn't tell you that your type of loan should not be used for long-term borrowing or if you're in financial difficulty.
+You should also have been given adequate warnings about loan best practises in your loan agreement, or in the terms and conditions of the loan.

 - You weren't told by the lender what to do if you have a complaint.
 This means it was unclear to you how to deal with any issues you might have had with the loan.